SmartToolFactory/Animation-Tutorials/README.md

 of ***Transition*** start and end point to same value.

 #### Note:
-🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's **ENTER TRANSITION(CircularReveal and Slide.BOTTOM)** to not work
+🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's **ENTER TRANSITION(CircularReveal and Slide.BOTTOM)** to not work.
 So when using **Transitions** that extend ```Visiblity``` class such as Slide, or Fade be careful about background color.
-Either set callback and set start and end properties for scene with
+Either set callback and set start and end properties for starging and ending scenes with

 ```
         setEnterSharedElementCallback(object : SharedElementCallback() {